Population Characteristics

 Population of Warner by Ethnicity and Origin

 The population of Warner is quite diverse, which contributes to the village's vibrant cultural landscape.
 Warner is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the village appreciates the unique contributions that each ethnicity brings.

-The top 5 ethnicities and origins in the province are German, which accounts for 50.00% of the total population, followed by Scottish (23.61%), English (22.22%), Irish (15.28%), and Canadian (12.50%).
+The top 5 ethnicities and origins in Warner are German, which accounts for 50.00% of the total population, followed by Scottish (23.61%), English (22.22%), Irish (15.28%), and Canadian (12.50%).

 Immigration Profile